Mookie Betts Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Marlins pitching staff ranks second in the league.
+- The Marlins pitching staff is second in the league with a collective 9.4 strikeouts per nine innings.

-- The Marlins' 4.18 team ERA ranks 16th among all league pitching staffs.
+- The Marlins' 4.17 team ERA ranks 15th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.